cdfoundation/foundation/CDF Webinars Guidelines.md

 ## Summary

-Any questions on the webinar program, email social@cd.foundation.
+Any questions on the webinar program, email webinars@cd.foundation.